-V Writing 301.
+Writing 301.
 Research and Writing for the Major.
 2 hrs. lecture; 2 hrs. lab.; 3 cr.
-Prereq: junior status and permission of the major program; completion of English 125; Academic Computing 101 or equivalent computer skills.
+Prereq: junior status and completion of English 125; Academic Computing 101 or equivalent computer skills.

 Research, reading, and writing for upper-division courses; drafting, revising, editing, and formatting documents.
 Readings are drawn primarily from the humanities and social sciences.
 Assignments will encourage students to explore the research resources, patterns of discourse, and conventions of their own major disciplines.